BrunoGomesCoelho/mosquito-networking/README.md

 Make sure to run `python3 -m ipykernel install --user --name=mosquito-networking` if running notebooks as wells (see [here](https://janakiev.com/blog/jupyter-virtual-envs/) for more help).

+# Problems

+Problems with locale in tensorboard can be fixed with